-Major Tweed holds a BA in Communications from the University of Maryland, and a MA in International Relations from New England College.
-He is a graduate of both USMC Expeditionary Warfare School (Distinguished), and Command and Staff College.
+Major Tweed holds a B.A. in Communications from the University of Maryland and a M.A. in International Relations from New England College.
+He is a graduate of both USMC Expeditionary Warfare School (Distinguished) and Command and Staff College.
 His personal decorations include the Meritorious Service Medal, Navy & Marine Corps Commendation Medal (w/ Gold Star in lieu of second award), Navy & Marine Corps Achievement Medal (w/ Combat “V,” and Gold Star in lieu of second award), the Combat Action Ribbon, and the Navy & Marine Corps Parachutist Insignia.